openvinotoolkit/open_model_zoo/models/public/googlenet-v1/googlenet-v1.md

 ## Use Case and High-Level Description

 The `googlenet-v1` model is the first of the [Inception](https://arxiv.org/abs/1602.07261) family of models designed to perform image classification.
-Like the other Inception models, the `googlenet-v1` model has been pretrained on the ImageNet image database.
+Like the other Inception models, the `googlenet-v1` model has been pre-trained on the ImageNet image database.
 For details about this family of models, check out the paper.

-The model input is a blob that consists of a single image of 1x3x224x224 in BGR order.
-The BGR mean values need to be subtracted as follows: [104.0,117.0,123.0] before passing the image blob into the network.
+The model input is a blob that consists of a single image of `1, 3, 224, 224` in `BGR` order.
+The BGR mean values need to be subtracted as follows: [104.0, 117.0, 123.0] before passing the image blob into the network.

 The model output for `googlenet-v1` is the typical object classifier output for the 1000 different classifications matching those in the ImageNet database.